Rand Stats

 WHEN NOT TO USE THIS FUNCTIONALITY

 This functionality is really intended for ad-hoc data structures, as a way to easily prototype or enforce type-checking on some trial code.
-For production, it is recommended to change each of the Rake cases into an actual class with typed attributes: this will help in performance and future mantainability.
+For production, it is recommended to change each of the Rake cases into an actual class with typed attributes: this will help in performance and future maintainability.

 Taking from the example code: